 In re Certain Wireless Devices with 3G Capabilities, Inv.

 Represented Huawei Technologies Co.
 Ltd. in a proceeding brought by Inter Digital against Huawei, LG, Nokia and ZTE, seeking to preclude importation of cell phones, datapads, and other 3G devices into the US.
-Cross-examination of the complainant’s expert was cited in the decision finding no infringement of one set of patents.
-ITC Inv.
-No. 337-TA-800 (2013)
+Dan's cross-examination of the complainant’s expert was cited in the decision in favor of Dan's client.
+(2013)

 Apple v.
 Motorola